capsulescodes/inertia-mailable/README.md

 **- Add a custom root blade view**

-If you want to modify the current blade file, publish the template and modify the path in the config file
+If you want to modify the current blade file, publish the template and modify the path in the `inertia-mailable` config file.

 ```bash
 php artisan vendor:publish --tag=inertia-mailable-blade